 Arbitration is the process used to allow an unbiased third party, called an Arbitrator, to evaluate the facts and arguments presented by all parties in a civil case.
 Once evaluated, the Arbitrator will render a final decision, which is not binding and can be appealed by Nevada’s Rules of Arbitration.
 Arbitration is one of the various subsets of alternative dispute resolution (ADR).
 As indicated in the name, the idea behind ADR is to provide a less-expensive, less-lengthy alternative to going to court to resolving a legal dispute.
 Arbitration and other ADR methods were primarily designed to provide a streamlined and economic alternative to handling legal issues.
 In this article, we’ll take a look at arbitration, how it works, and how it differentiates from going to court.

 Anyone can agree to arbitrate a disagreement or legal dispute, but the important word here is “agree”.
 Just because one of the parties in a dispute requests an arbitration hearing does not take away the other party’s right to a court hearing.
 Arbitration only happens when both parties agree to it, either before or after a legal complaint is filed.

-Provided the lengthy process for a trial, arbitration and other ADR methods have become increasingly popular.
-Although most people may not fully understand how it works, people every day agree to resolve legal disputes via arbitration.
+Provided the lengthy process for a trial, ADR methods have become increasingly popular.
+Although most people may not fully understand how it works, people every day agree to resolve legal disputes via these methods.

 Although arbitration is a form of alternative dispute resolution (ADR), arbitrations can take many forms.
 In almost every arbitration, however, the plaintiff will send the defendant a notice of intent to arbitrate a legal dispute, explaining the basis for the dispute.
 There is typically a period for response and the selection of an arbitrator before the hearing itself.

 The rules of arbitration vary greatly.
 In most cases, a contract will specify the rules governing a dispute.
 A legal professional specializing in alternative dispute resolution can also provide assistance in these matters.